 DIMENSION

 Embroidered patches are great for appearance.
-Due to their raised thread, create a more three-dimensional look that offers depth and a classic appearance.
+Due to their raised thread, they create a more three-dimensional look that offers depth and a classic appearance.
 Whereas, Woven patches, by their nature, are a flat, two-dimensional style.

 POPULARITY